Miss Idaho

 The Miss Idaho scholarship program is the pageant that selects the representative for the state of Idaho in the Miss America pageant.
 The current titleholder receives a $4,000 cash scholarship to any accredited institution of her choice.
 She also represents the state of Idaho for the live ABC broadcast of the Miss America pageant.

-Madison Andreason of Pocatello was crowned Miss Idaho 2024 on June 22, 2024, at the Colonial Theater in Idaho Falls.
-She will compete for the title of Miss America 2025.
+Déja Fitzwater of Portland was crowned Miss Idaho on June 13, 2026, at the Colonial Theater in Idaho Falls.
+She competed for the title of Miss America 2027 on September 6, 2026, at the Kravis Center for the Performing Arts in West Palm Beach, Florida.

 Results summary

 The following is a visual summary of the past results of Miss Idaho titleholders at the national Miss America pageants/competitions.
 The year in parentheses indicates the year of the national competition during which a placement and/or award was garnered, not the year attached to the contestant's state title.